-Even before you make the trip to Tsavo West National Park, one look at the map tells you that you are not going to just another tourist destination – or one of those ‘safaris’ where you may see wildlife.
+Even before you make the trip to Tsavo West National Park, one look at the map tells you that you’re not going to just another tourist destination – on one of those ‘safaris’ where you may see wildlife.

 Getting to the Tsavo West, these days, is both easy and cheap!

 For 490 bob on economy on the SGR train, you quickly drop off at the pristine Mtito Andei terminus.